 Sacred Tuck In:

 The entire pregnancy and birthing process is about “opening”: spiritually, mentally and physically.
 Once the baby is born, the body requires “sealing” or closing that which has been open, raw and vulnerable.
 This is critical for proper holistic postpartum healing.
 This is the most important part of our nourishing traditions and is done at our final visit.

 Wound Recovery Meditation:

 Let us guide you on a journey through the healing of difficult wounds such as cesarean incision or suturing from tears or episiotomy.

-The rebirthing ceremony was taught to me by midwives in the U.K. who used it to help women heal after difficult birth experiences.
+The rebirthing ceremony was taught to Katie by midwives in the U.K. who used it to help women heal after difficult birth experiences, most commonly cesareans.
 A combination of guided meditation, cellular memory reprogramming and skin to skin bonding is done, sometimes with the use of a birthing pool if indicated.

 Placenta Preparation and Burial:

 Your baby's placenta is very special.
 We offer a variety of ways to prepare it.
 If you choose to have us encapsulate it, please know that we prepare it according to the ayurvedic practice of steaming prior to dehydration and encapsulation.
 We can also help you tincture or bury your placenta in an honoring way.

 Each of our visits are also accompanied by a variety of teas and warming foods that are ideal for Mother Roasting.